kriggio/dw-hello-world/README.md

 How to start the Hello World application
 ---

-1. Run `mvn clean package` or `./gradlew build` to build your application
+1. Run `mvn clean package` or `gradle jar` to build your application
-1. Start application with `java -jar target/dwhello-1.0-SNAPSHOT.jar server hello-world.yml`
+1. Start application with `java -jar target/dwhello-1.0-SNAPSHOT.jar server hello-world.yml` for Maven or `java -jar build/libs/dwhello-1.0-SNAPSHOT.jar server hello-world.yml` for gradle
 1. To check that your application is running enter url `http://localhost:8080/hello-world`

 Trying It Out